inCituAR/Accelerate-SF/README.md

 We developed a pipeline to turn Building Permits from SF open data into a city-wide AR layer, using 3D generative AI to create location-based AR experiences.
 Our platform is already active in three US Cities, and we are excited to expand to SF!

-As hackers in this challenge, **we are giving you access to multiple stages of our pipeline, which will allow you to generate data, 3D assets, or full AR outputs** for your projects, and help your users imagine what SF would be like if the data about its future was accessible and viewable from everyone’s fingertips.
+As hackers in this challenge, **we are giving you access to multiple stages of our pipeline, which will allow you to generate data, 3D assets, or full AR outputs** <br> for your projects, and help your users imagine what SF would be like if the data about its future was accessible and viewable from everyone’s fingertips.

 ## Expected Outcomes:
 * Highly accessible visualization of proposed and upcoming development projects